IronCloudForge/Agrogentic/persistent-state-agent.md

 Large language model (LLM) agents are increasingly used as collaborators on work that extends far beyond a single prompt or chat session.
 The central engineering problem is not simply whether a model has a large enough context window.
 It is whether a system can preserve **correct project state, evidence, decisions, dependencies, and acceptance criteria** across many bounded model invocations without allowing information to drift.

-Research on long-context LLMs shows that larger context windows do not guarantee reliable use of all information in context. *Lost in the Middle* demonstrated sensitivity to the position of relevant information in long inputs (https://cs.stanford.edu/~nfliu/papers/lost-in-the-middle.arxiv2023.pdf).[1]
+Research on long-context LLMs shows that larger context windows do not guarantee reliable use of all information in context. *Lost in the Middle* demonstrated sensitivity to the position of relevant information in long inputs.[1]
 RULER found that performance often falls as context length and task complexity increase, even when nominal context limits are much larger.[2]
 LongMemEval found substantial degradation in long-term memory tasks across sustained interaction histories and framed long-term memory as an indexing, retrieval, and reading problem rather than a simple matter of retaining an ever-growing transcript.[3]
 More recent work on long-horizon software agents identifies append-only context and passive compression as sources of context growth, semantic drift, and degraded reasoning.[4]

 Industry experiments with long-running agents point in the same direction.
 Anthropic reported that compaction alone was insufficient for reliable work across many context windows and used incremental tasks plus structured artifacts to transfer state between sessions.[5]
 Later work added explicit planner, generator, and evaluator roles, again emphasizing task decomposition, structured handoffs, and independent evaluation.[6]